fhir-fuel/fhir-storage-and-analytics-track/README.md

 We hope this group/track will share experience about FHIR storage implementation, as well as analytics on FHIR dataset.

+## What i have to do to be part of it?

+TODO

 ## Topics

 * Build FHIR API on top of existing database